Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

     **peer_as_number** / :red:`mandatory`           This option defines BGP neighbor AS number

-    **source_interface** / :red:`mandatory`         This option defines source interface which ip address will be used like a SRC IP
+    **source_interface** / :red:`mandatory`         This option defines source interface which ip address will be used like

-                                                    for BGP session.
+                                                    the SRC IP for the BGP session.

     **rrc** / :orange:`optional`                    This option defines the peer like a BGP route-reflector client.
     =============================================== ==========================================================================